PhD course – Governance in the High North: Implications for Arctic private and public sector (7,5 CTS)

 Accommodation grant: A limited number of hotel grants is provided.
 Accommodation is at a youth hotel, located in the center of Bodø, in rooms for two people.
-Grants are distributed upon evaluation of personal motivation letters.
 For applying for accommodation grants, students are asked to send a motivation letter describing their motives to take part in the course in light of their academic/professional achievements and personal interest to the issues of the High North.
-Those applying for grant should deliver full packs of documents including motivation letters before January 30, 2019.
+Those applying for grant should deliver full packs of documents including motivation letters before February 01, 2019.

 Recommended or required reading: The concept of governance:

 Stoker, G. (1998).
 Governance as theory: five propositions.
 International Social Science Journal, 50(155), 17-28

 Hufty, M. (2011).
 Governance: Exploring four approaches and their relevance to research.
 Research for Sustainable Development: Foundations, Experiences, and Perspectives, 165-183.
 Djelic, M.-L. & Sahlin-Andersson, K. (2006).
 A World of Governance: The Rise of Transnational Regulation, in Transnational Governance: Institutional Dynamics of Regulation, Cambridge University Press, Cambridge, pp. 1-28.

 Freeman, R. E. (2004).
 The stakeholder approach revisited.
 Zeitschrift für Wirtschafts-und Unternehmensethik, 5(3), 228-241.

 Suchman, M. C. (1995).
 Managing legitimacy: Strategic and institutional approaches.
 Academy of management review, 20(3), 571-610.